denten-books/plain-text/0-chapter.md

 becoming increasingly crucial to a critical understanding of what it means to remain human in a digital world.

-The overarching aim of the book is theorefore to expose the illusion of verisimilitude between text on paper and text on the screen.
+The overarching aim of the book is therefore to expose the illusion of verisimilitude between text on paper and text on the screen.
 The words may look the same, but the underlying material affordances of the medium differ in significant detail.
 As an example, consider a news report that alters important details based on the reader's location.
-Imagine an e-book reader device that highlights popular passages of a novel in real time, shortening the less popular passages down to their alorithmically distilled summaries.
+Imagine an e-book reader device that highlights popular passages of a novel in real time, shortening the less popular passages down to their algorithmically distilled summaries.
 For a literary analyst, the instability of medium means analysis cannot be confined to reading for surface meaning alone.
 How will close reading persist when the reading device reconfigures the text to fit individual tastes, mood, or